Skip to main content

 The credit line

 Each approved maker has one credit line, represented by the SettlementAdvanceCredit resource and retrievable through the Get settlement advance credit endpoint.
 The credit line tracks the maker’s borrowing limit, current usage, and available headroom both overall and per currency.
-It also holds the onchain repayment address and the advance fee rate, expressed in basis points (bps).
+It also defines the fee schedule that applies to advances, expressed in basis points (bps): a recurring fee, a draw fee, and a reservation fee.

 Delegate funding